Georgia Passes Promise Scholarships and Expands Education Opportunity

 — Gov. Brian Kemp, 2024 State of the State Address

-16 Republican legislators opposed Promise Scholarships in 2023.
-Here’s why they should change their vote.
+[16 Republican legislators opposed Promise Scholarships in 2023.
+Here’s why they should have changed their vote.

 Over the past 10 years, Republican governors and legislators have passed and tried to implement reforms meant to improve Georgia’s lowest-performing public schools.
 From the failed Opportunity School District constitutional amendment to the all-but-gutted Chief Turnaround Officer legislation, efforts for transformational reform within the traditional public school system have been stifled.